bnjn-mt/copilot-testing/README.md

+This code and documentation was created with the help of Copilot.
+Please see the [commit history](https://github.com/bnjn-mt/copilot-testing/commits/main/) for more information.

 # Triple Digit Squares

 This project provides a JavaScript function called `tripleDigitSquares` that takes an array of numbers as input and returns an array containing the squares of the numbers that are triple digits.